 - Marketing manager.
 If finances permit, a marketing manager may be on staff to handle all aspects related to promoting and selling the product.
 The top management person often handles this duty in a small business.

 - Purchasing manager.
 Duties of this position may be filled by either or both the general manager/top management person and the office manager.
 The supervisor or lead person often also is involved.

 - Shipping and receiving person or manager.
 This may not be a full-time position in a start-up business.
 Someone, however, needs to be assigned the task of packaging, ordering transportation for delivery, receiving incoming material and warehousing of finished goods and stock.
 Several people may be involved in this, including the office manager, foreperson or accounting clerk.

 - Professional staff.
 Instrumental in each company, new or existing, are the firm’s professional staff resources.
-These include an accountant (CPA), a lawyer, a computer consultant and, possibly, a local doctor or access to a medical facility.
+These include an accountant (CPA), a lawyer, an information technology (IT) consultant and, possibly, a local doctor or access to a medical facility.
 Although perhaps not outlined as full-time staff positions in your organization, these roles should be considered a part of the management team and discussed in the development of the business plan.

 Verl Anders, retired